GeraldineGray/UDHEIT2018/README.md

 - Course end date
 - The name of the column that holds student ID
 - The name of the column that holds the final grade for the module
 - The code divides students into three groups based on overall grade.
-You can congifure the boundary grades for the three groups.
+  You can congifure the boundary grades for the three groups (currently called A, B and C).
 ```